microsoft/verisol/INSTALL.md

 ```

 ### Special instruction for MacOS/OSx (for both installation)
 - Follow the instructions [here](https://solidity.readthedocs.io/en/v0.5.11/installing-solidity.html).
 Perform the following commands using [HomeBrew](http://brew.sh/) installer system: `brew update & brew upgrade & brew tap ethereum/ethereum & brew install solidity`.
 Homebrew will install `solc` binaries in the folder `/usr/local/Cellar/solidity/<version>/bin`.
-Copy the `solc` binary to the folder where VeriSol is installed (run `where VeriSol` or `which VeriSol` to find the folder).

 # Running VeriSol

 Assuming VeriSol is in the path, run

 `VeriSol`

 to view options and their meanings.

 A common usage:

 `VeriSol foo.sol Bar`

 where
    - *foo.sol* is the top-level Solidity file
    - *Bar* is the name of the top-level contract to analyze